 Dr Desiree Ibinarriaga

-Dr Desiree Ibinarriaga is a collaborative design lecturer at Monash Art, Design and Architecture, unit coordinator for Indigenous Research Methods & part of the Wominjeka Djeembana Lab Research cohort.
+Desiree Ibinarriaga, Mexican-Indigenous woman, with Chamula (Mayan), Nahuatl (Aztec) and Euskaldunak (Basque) heritage.
+She is a collaborative and social design maker and thinker, lecturer at Monash Art Design and Architecture, Coordinator for Indigenous Higher Degrees by Research being part of Wominjeka Djeembana Research Lab.

-Mexican-Indigenous Mestiza, Desiree is a passionate designer, researcher, educator and traveller.
-She has over 14 years of experience in the design field, across diverse disciplines, such as furniture, interior, social and Indigenous design.
-Desiree’s work focuses on better ways of partnership and communication between Indigenous and non-Indigenous people through design, by recognising the relationality between people and environment while acknowledging the world as a unit.
-Her teaching practice encourages students to develop understanding for Indigenous methodologies through a collaborative practice in real settings.
+Desiree is a passionate designer, researcher, educator and traveller.
+She has over 14 years of experience in the design field, across diverse disciplines, such as furniture, interior, social, decolonising and Indigenous design.
+Desiree’s work focuses on Indigenous peoples’ building of capacity and better ways of partnership and communication between Indigenous and non-Indigenous people through design, by recognising the relationality between people and environment while acknowledging the world as a unit.
+Her teaching practice encourages students to develop understanding of Indigenous methodologies and their own cultural identity through a collaborative design practice.